wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 3.5 =
+- Added audio levels option for Video JS player.
+- Added audio levels and autoplay option for a video shortcode.

 = 3.4.1 =
 - Fixed a bug on a debug option.